root-project/web/blog/_posts/2022-03-01-code-horsepower-f1.md

 ### Open a C++ CMake project

-You can open any *CMake* project you have on your computer by clicking on "File", "Open File or Project", and double-clicking on your "CMakeLists.txt".
-Pretty simple.
-Or directly from the command line, run as `qtcreator my/folder/CMakeLists.txt &`.
+You can open any *CMake* project you have on your computer by clicking on "File", "Open File or Project".
+Find then the main folder where your project's source code is located.
+Usually, there will be a "CMakeLists.txt" file in the main directory.
+Double-click then on this one, rather than in any other "CMakeLists.txt" that might appear in the subdirectories of this same project.
+If you prefer the command line, you can run directly as `qtcreator my/folder/CMakeLists.txt &`.
+If you installed *QtCreator* in a local folder, you might need to run something like: `/opt/Qt/Tools/QtCreator/bin/qtcreator my/folder/CMakeLists.txt &`.

 If you rather use *Makefiles*, that's also supported via the [Import](https://doc.qt.io/qtcreator/creator-project-generic.html#importing-a-generic-project) menu, by clicking on "File", "New File or Project", "Import Project", "Import Existing Project", "Choose", and then select the source files you want to see in your tree (or just click on select all and deactivate those that are images, etc.).
 The *Makefile* will be automatically detected behind the scenes.
 You can edit the number of threads (`-j`) later on the project's "Build settings".